Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - 6. Nearby public Wi-Fi and phone signal

-- 7. Safety tips for senior grey nomads
+- 7. Boolooroo Rest Area safety tips for senior grey nomads

 - 9. How to get there